All players MUST register to tryout for a competitive team.

 When will decisions be made?

-- Rosters will be posted on the TPSC website by Wednesday March 14th, 5 PM
+- Rosters will be posted on the TPSC website approximately 1 week after tryouts are over.

 - IMPORTANT!
-If your child is selected for a team, you must register and make a payment online to confirm your acceptance on the roster by 6 PM on March 15th, 2018 to guarantee your childs spot on the team.
+If your child is selected for a team, you must register and make a payment online within 24 hrs of notification to confirm your acceptance on the roster and to guarantee your childs spot on the team.

 - Consider the coach’s observations of what you need to work on.